Dropbox Your Computer Is Currently Offline

 Fix 9.
 Flush DNS

 Step 1.
-Go to Search as, type cmd, and open Command Prompt as Administrator.
+Go to Search dialog, type cmd, and open Command Prompt as Administrator.

 Step 1.
 Type in the following commands, and press Enter after each one: